Help! My MacBook No longer Turns On or Doesn’t Start Up. What Now? A Guide to Problem Solving

 Unfortunately, did the above steps not help you and would you like advice from a real specialist?
 Stop by ThePhoneLab- look here for a branch near yout.

 At ThePhoneLab, we always do a free diagnostic first.
-Sometimes we can help you quickly and free of charge directly.
-Is it a more complicated problem to solve, though?
-Then we always tell you in advance what the exact cost is going to be.
+Sometimes we can help you quickly and directly at no charge.
+Is it a more complicated problem to solve?
+Then we always tell you in advance what the exact costs will be.

 Make your appointment here: